-Meghan Markle's life among Toronto 'royalty'
+Meghan's pageboys and Toronto 'royalty'

 That was before she became publicly linked to Prince Harry - arguably the world's most eligible bachelor - and subsequently the most googled actress of 2016.

-The Los Angeles-native had settled into her adopted city of Toronto where Suits, the cable legal drama in which she co-stars, is filmed.
+The Los Angeles native had settled into her adopted city of Toronto where Suits, the cable legal drama in which she co-stars, is filmed.

 The American actress would spend time at Trinity Bellwoods Park in the trendy West Queen West neighbourhood, dine at restaurants near her home in the Annex, grab groceries at specialty shops in Kensington Market, and have drinks at the private Soho House club downtown.

-Now that her engagement to Prince Harry has been announced, here are five things about the actress's Toronto life that offer a hint into what she might be like as a royal.
+Here are five things about the actress's Toronto life that offer a hint into what she might be like as a royal.

 She's friends with Canada's top socialites